ankurgupta/rag-app/README.md

 2. **Open your browser** and navigate to `http://localhost:8501`

-3. **Set up Gemini**:
+3. **Gemini is Auto-Initialized**:
-   - Enter your Google API key in the sidebar
+   - The API key is already configured
-   - Click "Initialize Gemini"
+   - Gemini initializes automatically when the app starts

 4. **Upload documents**:
    - Upload PDF or text files using the file uploader
-   - Adjust chunk size and overlap settings if needed
-   - Click "Process Documents"
+   - Click "Process Documents" (settings are pre-configured)

 5. **Start chatting**:
    - Ask questions about your uploaded documents